 She Leads!
 Community Activist Fellowship

-Learn all about the fellowship by attending our She Leads Webinar, June 8 at 6:30 PM.
+Learn all about the fellowship by watching the She Leads Informational Webinar.

 We believe that investing in women and women led activism is one of the most powerful levers we have to change the trajectory of low-income communities.
 The Coalition supports community-based activism and grassroots leadership development through a number of avenues, all of which support citizens in addressing classism, racism, and marginalization in their own lives and communities.
 Too often, their voices are ignored in the traditional, top-down structures of power.
 Ultimately, we seek to build a statewide network of women activists who are disrupting the current power structures and realizing change in their communities.